oracle-livelabs/pts/ai-vector-search-apex-adb/apex/apex.md

 In this lab we will setup an Oracle APEX (Application Express) service with Oracle Autonomous Database for web application development.
 APEX provides a powerful and user-friendly platform to build scalable, secure, and highly functional web applications.
 This guide will walk you through the process of setting up an APEX service, creating a workspace, and preparing for application deployment.

+Estimated Time: 10 minutes

 ## Objectives

 By following this guide, you will:

-- Set up an Oracle APEX service on your ADB instance.
+* Set up an Oracle APEX service on your ADB instance.
-- Create a new APEX workspace and schema.
+* Create a new APEX workspace and schema.
-- Login to your APEX instance.
+* Login to your APEX instance.
-- Import and configure a pre-built application in APEX.
+* Import and configure a pre-built application in APEX.

 ### Task 1: Set Up Oracle APEX Service